Cybersecurity

 cybersecurity covid19

 The COVID-19 (Coronavirus) pandemic is spreading globally at an alarming rate, and along with disruption in global health, it is also causing damages to social, economic and political systems all over the world.
 Nearly the entire world workforce is now working remotely from homes, causing them to heavily rely on digital tools and remote means of communication.
 This has allowed cyber criminals to capitalize the situation and actively exploit the COVID-19 crisis.
+According to the Global Cyber Security Market Analysis report released in April 2020, the global cyber security market is forecasted to grow at a very slow average rate of 6.2% per annum up to the year 2023 – as a consequence of economic downfall due to the 2020 coronavirus pandemic.

 Read More…